-Catherine McKenzie is the author of the new novel The Good Liar, which follows the lives of three women in the wake of a tragic explosion.
-Her other books include Fractured and Hidden.
-In addition to her writing, she practices law in Montreal.
+Catherine McKenzie is the author of the new novel I'll Never Tell.
+Her other books include The Good Liar and Fractured.
+She practices law in Montreal.

 Q: What are you working on now?